Home

 The Ray And The Triangle Are Parallel

-If the ray and the plane are parallel, they won't intersect (Figure 2).
-For robustness, we need to handle that case if it happens.
-This is very simple.
-If the triangle and the ray are parallel, then the triangle's normal and the ray's direction should be perpendicular.
+If the ray and the plane are parallel, they will not intersect (refer to Figure 2).
+For robustness, we must handle this case should it occur.
+This situation is straightforward to identify: if the triangle and the ray are parallel, then the triangle's normal and the ray's direction are perpendicular.

-Figure 2: several situations can occur.
-The ray can intersect the triangle or miss it.
-If the ray is parallel to the triangle, there is no possible intersection.
-This situation occurs when the normal of the triangle and the ray direction is perpendicular (and the dot product of these two vectors is 0).
+Figure 2: Several situations can occur.
+The ray can intersect the triangle, miss it, or be parallel to it.
+No intersection is possible when the ray is parallel to the triangle.
+This situation occurs when the normal of the triangle and the ray direction are perpendicular (and the dot product of these two vectors is 0).

-We have learned that the dot product of two perpendicular vectors is 0.
-If you look at the denominator of equation 3 (the term below the line), we already compute the dot product between the triangle's normal N and the ray direction \(D\).
-Our code is not very robust because this term can potentially be 0, and we should always catch a possible division by 0.
-When this term equals 0, the ray is parallel to the triangle.
-Since they don't intersect in that case, there's no need to compute \(t\) anyway.
-Conclusion: before we calculate \(t\), we will calculate the result of the term \(N \cdot R\) first, and if the result is 0, the function will return false (no intersection).
+We know that the dot product of two perpendicular vectors is 0.
+Referring to the denominator of equation 3 (the term below the line), we compute the dot product between the triangle's normal \(N\) and the ray direction \(R\).
+Our code must be robust to prevent a potential division by 0.
+When this term equals 0, the ray is parallel to the triangle, indicating no intersection.
+Hence, before calculating \(t\), we first evaluate \(N \cdot R\); if the result is 0, the function will return false, indicating no intersection.

 The Triangle is "Behind" the Ray

-Figure 3: If a triangle is "behind" the ray, it shouldn't be visible.
-Whenever the value of t computed with equation 3 is lower than 0, the intersection point is located behind the ray's origin and should be discarded.
-There is no intersection in that case.
+Figure 3: If a triangle is "behind" the ray, it shouldn't be considered for an intersection.
+Whenever the value of \(t\) computed with equation 3 is less than 0, the intersection point lies behind the ray's origin and should be discarded.
+In that case, there is no intersection.

-So far, we have assumed that the triangle was always in front of the ray.
-But what happens if the triangle is behind the ray with the ray still looking in the same direction?
-Usually, the triangle shouldn't be visible.
-Equation 3 returns a valid result, even when the triangle is "behind" the ray.
-In that case, \(t\) is negative, which causes the intersection point to be in the opposite direction to the ray direction.
-If we don't catch this "error," the triangle will show up in the final image, which we don't want.
-Therefore we need to check the sign of \(t\) before deciding whether the intersection is valid.
-If \(t\) is lower than 0, the triangle is behind the ray's origin (with regards to the ray's direction) and is not visible.
-There is no intersection, and we can return false again.
-If \(t\) is greater than 0, the triangle is "visible" to that ray, and we can proceed to the next step.
+Until now, we have assumed the triangle is always in front of the ray.
+However, what if the triangle is located behind the ray while the ray maintains its direction?
+Typically, the triangle should not be visible in such scenarios.
+Equation 3 can yield a valid result even when the triangle is "behind" the ray; in these cases, \(t\) is negative, placing the intersection point in the opposite direction of the ray's travel.
+Failing to account for this "error" could mistakenly include the triangle in the final image, which is undesirable.
+Therefore, we must verify the sign of \(t\) before confirming the intersection as valid.
+If \(t\) is less than 0, the triangle is behind the ray's origin relative to the ray's direction and is not visible, warranting a return value of false for no intersection.
+Conversely, if \(t\) is greater than 0, the triangle is "visible" to the ray, and we may proceed to the next step.

 Step 2: Is P Inside or Outside the Triangle?

-Now that we have found the point P, which is the point where the ray and the plane intersect, we still have to find out if P is inside the triangle (in which case the ray intersects the triangle) or if P is outside (in which case the rays misses the triangle).
-Figure 2 illustrates these two cases.
+Now that we have identified the point \(P\), which is where the ray intersects with the plane, we still need to determine whether \(P\) is inside the triangle (indicating the ray intersects the triangle) or outside it (indicating the ray misses the triangle).
+Figure 2 illustrates these possibilities.

 Figure 4: C and C' point in opposite directions.

-Figure 6: to find out if P is inside the triangle, we can test if the dot product of the vector along the edge and the vector defined by the first vertex of the tested edge and P is positive (meaning P is on the left side of the edge).
+Figure 6: To determine if P is inside the triangle, we can test if the dot product of the vector along the edge and the vector defined by the first vertex of the tested edge and P is positive (meaning P is on the left side of the edge).
 If P is on the left of all three edges, then P is inside the triangle.

-The solution to this problem is simple and called the inside-outside test (we have already used this term in the lesson on rasterization.
-In the context of rasterization, the test was used for 2D triangles.
-We will use it here for 3D triangles.
-Imagine having a vector A aligned with the x-axis (Figure 4).
-Let's imagine that this vector is aligned with one edge of our triangle (the edge defined by the two vertices v0-v01).
-B, the second edge, is determined by the vertices v0 and v2 of the triangles, as shown in Figure 4.
-Let's calculate the cross-product of these two vectors.
-As expected, the result is a vector pointing in the same direction as the z-axis and as the normal of the triangle.
+The solution to this problem is straightforward and called the inside-outside test.
+We have already encountered this term in the lesson on rasterization, where the test was applied to 2D triangles.
+Here, we adapt it for 3D triangles.
+Imagine having a vector A aligned with the x-axis (Figure 4), and suppose this vector is aligned with one edge of our triangle (the edge defined by the two vertices v0-v1).
+The second edge, B, is defined by vertices v0 and v2 of the triangle, as shown in Figure 4.
+Calculating the cross product of these two vectors yields a result that points in the same direction as the z-axis and the triangle's normal.

-Because C and N point in the same direction, their dot product returns a value greater than 0 (positive).
-However, because C' and N are pointing in opposite directions, their dot product returns a value lower than 0 (negative).
-What does that test tell us?
-We know that the point where the ray intersects the triangle, and the triangle are in the same plane.
-We also know from the test we have just made that if a point P which is in the triangle's plane (such as the vertex V2 or the intersection point), is on the left side of vector A, then the dot product between the triangle's normal and vector C is positive (C is the result of the cross product between A and B. In this scenario, A = (v1 - v0) and B = (P - v0)).
-However, if P is on the right side of A (as with v2'), this dot product is negative.
-You can see in Figure 5 that point P is inside the triangle when it is located on the left side of A. To apply the technique we have just described to the ray-triangle intersection problem, we need to repeat the left/right test for each triangle edge.
-If for each triangle's edges, we find that point P is on the left side of vector C (where C is defined as v1-v0, v2-v1, and v0-v2, respectively, for each edge of the triangle), then we know for sure that P is inside the triangle.
-If the test fails for any triangle edges, P lies outside the triangle's boundaries.
-This process is illustrated in Figure 6.
+Because C and N point in the same direction, their dot product is positive.
+Conversely, because C' and N point in opposite directions, their dot product is negative.
+This test reveals that if a point \(P\), which lies in the plane of the triangle (such as vertex V2 or the intersection point), is on the left side of vector A, then the dot product between the triangle's normal and vector C is positive (C is the result of the cross-product between A and B, where A = v1 - v0 and B = P - v0).
+However, if \(P\) is on the right side of A (as with V2'), this dot product is negative.
+As shown in Figure 5, point \(P\) is inside the triangle when it lies on the left side of A. To apply the technique described to the ray-triangle intersection problem, we perform the left/right test for each triangle edge.
+If point \(P\) is on the left side of vector C for all three edges of the triangle (where C is defined as v1-v0, v2-v1, and v0-v2, respectively), then \(P\) is assuredly inside the triangle.
+If the test fails for any edge, \(P\) lies outside the triangle's boundaries.
+Figure 6 illustrates this process.

 Here is an example of the inside-outside test in pseudocode: